Privacy policy

 2. At the boundary.
 The YAML writer strips a known set of privacy-sensitive metadata keys (matched_text, code_snippet, context_line, raw_match, context) from any finding whose type is PRIVACY or whose detector is in the secret-leak allowlist (auth_pattern_analyzer, bandit) before serialization.

 The hardcoded-credential detection path replaces literal values inside string quotes with <REDACTED> before persisting the line.
 The secret scanner records only the secret type and a short hash for de-duplication.
-The secret value itself is never written to disk by Brass.
+The secret value itself is never written to disk by BrassCoders.

 What leaves your machine

-The single optional network path is the package-hallucination check.
-When enabled, Brass takes each imported package name from your code and issues HTTPS GETs to the relevant registry to confirm it exists:
+The package-hallucination check is the one OSS-core network path.
+When enabled, BrassCoders takes each imported package name from your code and issues HTTPS GETs to the relevant registry to confirm it exists:

 • Python: https://pypi.org/pypi/<name>/json